 Originally from rural Missouri, Cody worked in various agronomic fields for over 20 years before finally settling in Iowa and raising two daughters.
 Aside from the work he does at Clarion Sage–from propagation to irrigation to harvest–he is also a writer and photographer, and bases his work from the farm.
 In his spare time he renovates the farmhouse, builds furniture, and sometimes runs marathons.

 Jenn hails from the suburbs of Chicago (Evanston) and is completely and utterly food obsessed.
 It started with an interest in cooking (Once upon a time she was a food blogger & recipe columnist for Martha Stewart.); next thing she knew she was growing her own ingredients.
 She has worked on farms in rural Iceland, the city garden of Reykjavik, a CSA in Berkeley, California, a permaculture operation in the mountains of Costa Rica, and at various farms in Iowa and Missouri.
 She loves rare and interesting heirloom produce and has a desire to keep old varieties alive.
 When not digging in the dirt, Jenn likes really long naps, cooking Indian food, sharing meals, baking vegan/gluten-free, and the occasional thrift store excursion.
-Jenn also works for the Iowa Food Cooperative and thinks you should definitely check it out!.
+Jenn also blogs at Clover Lush—check it out for recipes featuring farm-fresh produce!

-Now nearly five years old, Tucker is a Scottish McNab, a herding breed.
+Now six years old, Tucker is a Scottish McNab, a herding breed.
 He loves farm life and is especially fond of pumpkins, Frisbee, and swimming in the pond